Trump says he will impose 'secondary' tariffs on Venezuela as punishment for criminals - UPI.com

 1 of 3 | Stocks prices rose Monday on reports that President Donald Trump may hold back from implementing some of his wide-ranging tariff plans.
 On Monday, President Donald Trump announced plans to hit Venezuela with a "secondary tariff" of 25% on countries that purchase oil and gas from the Central American nation.
 Photo by John Angelillo/UPI | License Photo

-March 24 (UPI) -- President Donald Trump on Monday announced plans to hit Venezuela with a "secondary tariff" of 25% on countries that purchase oil and gas from the Central American nation.
+"The United States will not tolerate any third-countries or their oil companies producing, extracting or exporting oil and oil-related products with the Maduro regime in Venezuela," Secretary of State Marco Rubio said in a statement.

+"This is a regime that has consistently stolen elections, pillaged from its people and colluded with our enemies.
+Any country that allows its companies to produce, extract or export from Venezuela will be subject to new tariffs, and any companies will be subject to sanctions."

-Trump said the tariffs will be imposed next week because Venezuela has sent migrants who are criminals and gang members into his nation.
-Those allegations have not been supported factually against all migrants.
+Trump said the tariffs will be imposed next week because Venezuela has sent migrants who are criminals and gang members into the United States.
+Those allegations have not been supported by facts.

-Trump also Monday said he may scrap plans for 25% reciprocal tariffs to other nation for imports of pharmaceuticals, cars and lumber set to go into effect April 2.
+Trump also said Monday he may scrap plans for 25% reciprocal tariffs to other nations for imports of pharmaceuticals, cars and lumber set to go into effect April 2.

-"I may give a lot of countries breaks," Trump said Monday in the White House of reciprocal tariffs that match foreign countries' ones dollar for dollar.
+"I may give a lot of countries breaks," Trump said Monday in the White House of reciprocal tariffs that match foreign countries' tariffs dollar for dollar.
 "We might be even nicer than that."

 Trump didn't specify countries exempted but at a later White House event said semiconductor industries also may be targeted and hinted at ones on autos.